-Being relieved of $14+ trillion of what are called unfunded liabilities — this is the amount of money that will be needed to pay for all of the promised benefits from Social Security.
+- Being relieved of an estimated $120 trillion of what are called unfunded liabilities — this is the amount of money that will be needed to pay for all of the promised benefits from Social Security and Medicare.

-After the FAST has paid off all of the unfunded liabilities then the Federal Government will receive 50% of the yearly surplus which is expected to be trillions of dollars each year to pay off the national debt.
+- Between 2059 and 2079, the FAST will have paid off all of the unfunded liabilities and will give the Federal Government 50% of its yearly surplus which is expected to be trillions of dollars each year to pay off the national debt.

 Costs (what does Uncle Sam have to contribute to the deal)

-The Federal Government must allow any and all citizens that want to opt out of Social Security and join the FAST to do so.
+- The Federal Government must allow any and all citizens that want to opt out of Social Security, Medicare, Medicaid and ObamaCare and join the FAST to do so.

-The U.S. Government must get out of the retirement providing business (with the exception of those not opting out of Social Security.)
+- The U.S. Government must get out of the retirement and health care providing businesses (with the exception of those not opting out of Social Security, Medicare, Medicaid, and ObamaCare).

-All retirement payouts would be 100% income tax free.
+- All retirement payouts and insurance benefit payouts would be 100% income tax free.

 WOW!
 What a deal?
 Where do I sign?
 This is better than buying Manhattan Island for $24, or buying the state of Alaska from the Russians for $7.2 million!
 I get to escape the consequences for the sins that the politicians have committed through the years.
 Yahoo!

-After the FAST has paid off all of the unfunded liabilities then each of the states will receive its share of 50% of the FAST’s annual surplus, which is expected to be trillions of dollars each year to pay off the states’ debts.
+- Between 2059 and 2079, the FAST will have paid off all of the unfunded liabilities and give each of the states its share of 50% of the FAST’s annual surplus, which is expected to be trillions of dollars each year to pay off the states’ debts.
 The pro rata share for each individual state will be determined by the percentage of national GDP that is generated in that state.

 Costs (what does “The Statesman” have to contribute to the deal)

 This is a great deal!
 Where do I sign?
-The unfunded liabilities have put some of our states in danger of bankruptcy.
+The Medicaid costs and the unfunded liabilities have put some of our states in danger of bankruptcy.
 This deal offers us a painless way out.
 Count me in!

 The FAST commits to provide the following to the individual participants: